rpakdel/arduino_ir_lifesize_remote/README.md

 # Decoding

-* Used https://github.com/z3t0/Arduino-IRremote to detect pulse widths
+* Used https://github.com/z3t0/Arduino-IRremote to detect pulses and their widths
-* Used a digital scope to view the pulses and measure their timing
+* Used a digital scope to view the pulses and measure their timings

-For example, here is the pulses when zero button is pressed.
+Here is the pulses when zero button is pressed.

 ![Zero button pulses](/Button-zero-pulses.PNG?raw=true)